Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Core Requirements:

-- Reasoning Ability: For questions where answers are not directly provided, the agent needs to have the ability to perform calculations or logical deductions from existing information.
+- Reasoning Ability: For questions where answers are not directly provided, the agent needs to have the ability to compute or logically deduce from existing information.

 - Generality: The agent’s solution strategy must be general, prohibiting hard-coded prompts or workflows for specific test questions.